-A public charter is a tuition-free public school that is independently operated and offers acceptance to any kid, and does not base it upon a school district.
-The schools are normally smaller than the typical public school which allows more one-to-one time between students and teachers.
-The average student to teacher ratio in the public school system in North Carolina is 15:1 (Public School Review 2022).
+A public charter is a tuition-free, public school that is independently operated from the public school district.
+These schools are typically smaller than the traditional public schools, which allows for more focused instruction time for students.
+The average student-to-teacher ratio in the public school system in North Carolina is 15:1.

 North Carolina's public charter schools are able to implement innovative and unique teaching methods to support student growth and development.
 As a result, the charter schools space has become quite diverse and have opportunities for all students, appealing to a variety of interests and learning types.
 From agriculture to the arts, technology to trades, NC public charters offer new ways for students to discover their abilities and prepare for the future.

 For example, Ascend Leadership Academy is a digital media based charter school located in Sanford.
 They focus on project-based learning and encourage students to use 21st Century Skills to solve problems in their community.
 Like all public charters, their program is specifically created to support their overall mission and the NC Standard Course of Study.
 All charter schools are required to participate in standard end-of-grade assessments in the same way traditional public schools do.